Developing Human Resources

 Developing Business Leaders

-This is the third year we have conducted management training classes for executive management candidates.
+The "management training classes" has been held annually since 2015 with the aim of fostering executive management candidates, and 98 employees have participated so far.
 Based on case studies, participants learn the business literacy and decision-making skills required by executives.
 They also develop a management vision for Shimadzu based on individual research of companies, and challenges at Shimadzu.

 Expanding/Improving Skills Training Programs